semuconsulting/PyGPSClient/README.md

 * Change the displayed degree and unit formats via the Degrees Format and Units settings.
 * Change the web map scale via the Zoom setting (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
-* Data logging (in binary format) can be turned on or off via the Enable Data Logging setting.
+* Data logging (in binary format) can be turned on or off via the Enable Data Logging checkbox.
 You will be prompted to select the directory into which timestamped log files are saved.
+* Track recording (in GPX format) can be turned on or off via the Record Track checkboxes.You will be prompted to select the directory into which timestamped track files are saved.
 * Widgets (and their associated fonts) are fully resizeable.

 ### UBX Configuration Facilities